cascadiajs/2018.cascadiajs.com/src/markdown/food-and-drinks.md

 ---
 title: "Food and Drinks"
 ---
 This year we are publishing information on the food we are serving or making available at CascadiaJS.
 While we make an effort to account for folk's dietary restrictions, we know we cannot accommodate everyone.

-So hopefully this information can help people plan approporiately.
+PLEASE NOTE: You're on your own for **breakfast** and **dinner**, so please plan accordingly.
 Check out our [Seattle Guide](/seattle-guide) for a list of places to eat!

 *(V) = vegetarian, (VE) = vegan, (GF) = gluten free*